 - How are you tracking toward your goal, right now in this year?

 Not knowing the data of their business is the biggest mistake most entrepreneurs make.
 Your numbers tell the story of your business, past, present, and future.
-Time for you to get out a couple blank spreadsheets!
+It is time for you to get out a couple blank spreadsheets!